caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 There are no adequate non-EPrints replacements for EPrints today.
 We've been betting a likely candidates would emerge but it might be prudent to hedge that bet.
-I haven't seen a good canidate since coming to Caltech Library several years back.
+I haven't seen a good candidate since coming to Caltech Library several years back.

 I believe migrating any EPrints instance is at minimum a 4 to 8 weeks of